-This post shares a roundup of vertical and container gardening ideas, specifically ideas for how to create DIY gardens for small spaces.
+This post shares a roundup of 18 DIY garden ideas for small spaces, including ideas for convenient vertical and container gardens.
 Because you can have a garden in a small space—you just might have to get creative!

-DIY Gardens for Small Spaces: 18 Vertical & Container Gardening Ideas
+DIY Garden Ideas for Small Spaces: 18 Vertical & Container Gardening Ideas

 Hey guys, today I’m sharing a roundup of DIY gardens for small spaces—because you can still garden even if you live in a small space!
 I’m splitting them into two sections: vertical gardening and container gardening.
 So let’s jump in.